 How To Make High Protein Chicken Salad

-This can be ready to enjoy in about 15 minutes!
+Making chicken salad couldn’t be easier.
+Cooked chicken is mixed with various add-ons and sauce ingredients.
 As always, detailed instructions are included in the recipe card below.

-- To serve, I like to sprinkle the remaining cheddar cheese over the top, the tops of the scallions, and a little extra crushed red pepper for heat.
+- For a nicer presentation, sprinkle the remaining cheddar cheese over the top, the tops of the scallions, and a little extra crushed red pepper for heat.

 Pro tip.
 If a dish tastes bland, it likely needs more salt.
 Add a small amount, mix well, and repeat until it tastes good to you.
 Remember that everyone’s taste buds are different.
 You may like more salt than I do, and vice versa.
 Salt is a very personal thing.